nicfv/Me/docs/blog/posts/2024-12-08-owning-2-years.md

 I need to cross the Richmond-San Rafael bridge to get to work.
 This is a toll bridge, which I factored in.
 A new development is that the toll rates are undergoing a significant increase in 2025.

+A minor factor of consideration is living east or west of work.
+I live west of work, so I commute east in the morning and west in the evening.
+That means I have the sun in my face in both directions.

 ### City Culture

 Unless you move to a rural area, you likely live in a town or city of some sort.
 What is the community like?
 What is the cost of living in that area?
 I wished I determined my priorities first and then chose a city with those same priorities.